 A good black tea’s flavor profile should reflect its freshness and purity.
 Less manipulated teas tend to have a stronger, richer flavor that can be stored for longer periods without degrading (think a tinny, pungent black tea).
 Flavors that are common and very popular tend to lean toward earthy, nutty, fruity, sweet, or spicy.
 The best black teas are both strong and flavorful: a direct product of their processing.
 Rule of thumb: Always opt for teamakers that utilize one of either of the above methods to craft their teas.

 Now that we have a basic understanding of the difference between black and green teas, how each is made, and what they should taste like, let’s review a few black teas that really stand out.
 In terms of quality, flavor, and purity, these three black tea blends really shine.

-#1 Davidson’s Organic English Breakfast Tea (Loose Leaf): One of the most popular organic tea brands on the market, Davidson’s Organic English Breakfast Tea is a fine choice.
-Davidson’s is very old school about their process and produces teas from only the healthiest parent plants.
+Tea Mind Body is a family owned tea business that only sells organic teas and herbs.
+One of their best sellers and best tasting teas is their Organic Black Tea which is an uplifting blend of Nilgiri tea and Yunnan golden buds.
 The company takes the greatest care of their varietals from soil to harvest.
-Davidson’s adheres to a fully organic approach to tea growth and cultivation to exceed international quality standards.
-Their organic black tea is sourced from family-owned organic tea gardens in the Assam and Darjeeling regions of India.
+Tea Mind Body adheres to a fully organic approach to tea growth and cultivation to exceed international quality standards.
+Their organic black tea blend is sourced from family-owned organic tea gardens in India and China.

 Art of Tea’s Classic Black Tea is a medium-strength black tea, hand-blended with brisk eucalyptus and smooth Yunnan leaves.
 This whole-leaf Classic Black Tea is blended to be enjoyed at any time of day and pairs well with a post-lunch snack or pre-dinner appetizer.
 Its crisp but mild flavor is sure to please any palate.